kreier/solarmeter/README.md

 ## History

-> 2020/03/18
+> 2019/12/03

-I finally create a Github repository to document this project
+Interview with Tom about his EE project about renewable energy in Vietnam.
+As for an EE (extended essay in the IB international baccalaureate) in physics an experiment should be included.
+And we can investigate the wind and solar power here in Nha Be on the roof of the 5th floor of the school building.

+To collect data I created a new Google account as aisvn.data for emails and communication (MQTT, IFTTT).

 > 2020/02/27
 <img src="pic/hybrid.jpg" width="30%" align="right">

 The hybrid wind solar power generator arrives - despite the corona virus outbreak in China.
 Declarations with customs and DHL took some time, but it's now here.
 Other parts will be ordered locally.

-> 2010/12/10
+> 2020/03/18

-Tom starts with his EE idea about renewable energies in Vietnam and their potential.
-As for an EE (extended essay in the IB international baccalaureate) in physics an experiment should be included.
-We talk about wind power and solar power.
+I finally create a Github repository to document this project.
+The ESP32 were delivered some weeks ago.
+Now I got the LiPo batteries as well.
+Connector for the feather-style boards: __JST PH 2pin__ for reference!
+Purcheased at [ICDAYROI](https://icdayroi.com/) in Thủ Đức.

+To the code ...